tumagonx/nwjs_docs_old/Menu.md

 ### Menu.createMacBuiltin(appname)
 _since v0.10.0-rc1_
 OSX only.
-Create the default menus (App, Edit and Windows).
-Later the items can be manipulated with the `items` property.
-The argument `appname` is use for the title of App menu.
+Creates the default menus (App, Edit and Windows).
+The items can be manipulated with the `items` property.
+The argument `appname` is used for the title of App menu.
 Example:
 ```js
 var nw = require('nw.gui');